jburzynski/TypeGenDocs/source/cli.rst

 explicitPublicAccessor                 boolean             false                                  Whether to use explicit *public* accessor in the generated TypeScript class files

+exportTypesAsInterfacesByDefault       boolean             false                                  Whether to export types as interfaces by default.
+For example affects member types which aren't explicitly selected to be generated.

 externalAssemblyPaths                  string[]            []                                     An array of paths to external assemblies.
 These paths are searched (recursively) for any assembly references that cannot be automatically resolved.
 NuGet package folders (global + machine-wide and project fallback) are searched by default.

 fileHeading                            string              null                                   TypeScript file heading text (default is "(...)
 This is a TypeGen auto-generated file. (...)")